Football Association of Indonesia: Row with Indonesian Government and Suspension of PSSI

 On 18 April 2015, PSSI was suspended by Ministry of Sports and Youth.
 PSSI did not comply with the government policy after disobeying three warning letters that were sent by the ministry.
 Based on that, the Youth and Sports Minister provided administrative sanctions by not recognising all sports activities carried out by the PSSI.
 The decision applied since the letter was assigned.
-The warning letters were sent because of PSSI's decision to halt Indonesia Super League amidst the dispute between PSSI and government's Indonesian Professional Sports Agency (BOPI) over the eligibility of Arema Cronus F.C. and Persebaya Surabaya to play in the league.
+The warning letters were sent because of PSSI's decision to halt Indonesia Super League amidst the dispute between PSSI and government's Indonesian Professional Sports Agency (BOPI) over the eligibility of Arema Cronus and Persebaya Surabaya to play in the league.
 FIFA had threatened the country with a ban, but BOPI insisted that FIFA should understand that besides FIFA regulation, there are also laws that are applied and must be complied by all national football related parties as part of the Indonesian big family, so FIFA's warning to ban Indonesia is thought as an insult to the country's sovereignty.
-President of Indonesia, Joko Widodo had supported the Sport Minister decision to not to revoke the suspension as the President believed that there should be no problem for Indonesia to be absent from international competitions if the purpose is to improve the national football.
+President of Indonesia, Joko Widodo had supported the Sport Minister decision not to revoke the suspension as the President believed that there should be no problem for Indonesia to be absent from international competitions if the purpose is to improve the national football.
 According to the President, the improvement should be started by revamping the organisations.

 FIFA had decided to suspend the PSSI during the FIFA Executive Committee meeting on Saturday, 30 May 2015, in Zurich, Switzerland.
 The Executive decided to suspend the PSSI with immediate effect and until the PSSI would be able to comply with its obligations under arts.
 13 and 17 of the FIFA Statutes.
 The decision meant Indonesian sides would no longer be able to take part in world football, and came less than two weeks before the country was due to begin qualifying matches for the 2018 World Cup.
 However, the national team would still be able to participate in the football tournament at the 2015 Southeast Asian Games, which was just getting under way.

 Finally, Indonesia State Minister for Youth and Sports Affairs lifted their suspension of the PSSI per 10 May 2016.
 And FIFA lifted their suspension at FIFA Congress, 12–13 May 2016 in Mexico.